-- The duration of the risk - The nature and severity of the potential harm

-- The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)]
+- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)]

+In order to demonstrate an actual and imminent threat, the Augusta Housing Authority must have objective evidence of words, gestures, actions, or other indicators.
 Even when a victim poses an actual and imminent threat, however, HUD regulations authorize a Augusta Housing Authority to terminate the victim's assistance "only when there are no other actions that could be taken to reduce or eliminate the threat, including but not limited to transferring the victim to a different unit, barring the perpetrator from the property, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat" [24 CFR 5.2005(d)(3)].
 Additionally, HUD regulations state that restrictions "predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents" [24 CFR 5.2005(d)(3)].

-In determining whether a public housing tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, the Augusta Housing Authority will consider the following, and any other relevant, factors:
+In determining whether a public housing tenant who is a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking is an actual and imminent threat to other tenants or those employed at or providing service to a property, the Augusta Housing Authority will consider the following, and any other relevant, factors:

-Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault, or stalking
+Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking